 And since we are talking about ancient myths, Poseidon and his rather quarrelsome personality are featured in many of them.
-One of the notable ones pertains to how he competed with Athena for the dominion over Athens and produced the very first horse as a gift.
+One of the notable ones pertains to how he competed with Athena for dominion over Athens and produced the very first horse as a gift.
 However, his prize was denied, and in, anger Poseidon afflicted the city-state with drought.

 Another story talks about how he ended up scattering up the hero Odysseus’ fleet after the latter blinded Poseidon’s cyclopean son Polyphemus.
 Plato even mentioned how the legendary Atlantis was the domain of Poseidon – where the sea god resided in his underwater beautiful palace.

-Interestingly enough, taking the historical route, Poseidon possibly started out as Poseidon-Wanax, a chthonic figure who was regarded as the god of the under-world and may have been associated with the earthquakes in regions of Crete and Mycenae.
+Interestingly enough, taking the historical route, Poseidon possibly started out as Poseidon-Wanax, a Chthonic figure who was regarded as the god of the underworld and may have been associated with the earthquakes in regions of Crete and Mycenae.

-Hades – The God of Underworld
+Hades – The God of the Underworld

 Hades (or Aïdes – meaning ‘the Unseen’) was the oldest son of Kronos and thus the eldest among the Twelve Olympians.
 He was perceived as a mysterious figure who was held in awe and fear by the common folks– so much so that even speaking his name was superstitiously avoided.